Spokane County profile

-In March, the not seasonally adjusted unemployment rate decreased from 5.0% to 4.5% and total nonfarm employment decreased by 0.3% over the year.
+In April, the not seasonally adjusted monthly unemployment rate decreased from 4.4% to 3.8%.
+Total nonfarm employment increased by 2,500 jobs in the Spokane-Spokane Valley MSA over the year.

 Summary

-Spokane County is located in the northeast region of Washington state.
-About 551,455 people live in the county and the largest demographic is people 25 to 34 years of age with 14.9% of total population Spokane is the second-largest city in Washington and serves as the business, transportation, medical, industrial, and cultural hub of the Inland Northwest.
+Spokane County is in the northeast region of Washington state.
+About 555,947 people live in the county and the largest demographic is people 25-to-34-years of age.
+The City of Spokane is the second-largest city in Washington and serves as the business, transportation, medical, industrial, and cultural hub of the Inland Northwest.

 Spokane County was created in 1858 and became a regional hub for mining, timber, and railroads in the 1870s.
 Historically, Spokane's economy has been shaped by its role as a regional service center for Eastern Washington and Northern Idaho.
 Major sectors are government, higher education, medical services, retail trade, and finance.
-Fairchild Air Force Base is the largest employer and is expected to grow.
+Fairchild Air Force Base is the largest employer in the county.

-The private sector has seen significant job increases due to the lifting of pandemic-related restrictions.
-Key industries with growth are transportation and warehousing, advanced manufacturing, health services, professional and business services, and agriculture.
+The private sector has seen significant job increases over the past few years.
+Key industries with growth are transportation and warehousing, advanced manufacturing, health services, professional and business services, and finance and insurance.

 Some recent developments include a health sciences campus, Amazon fulfillment centers, and biotechnology firms.
 Spokane is attracting investments from tourism, conventions, military, and research, supporting a diversified economy.

 There were around 14,279 firms demanding labor in the county with 241,636 jobs filled by workers in 2023.
-Spokane County had about 264,059 people in the labor force in 2023, and 4.2% of those workers were unemployed.
-Spokane is part of the Spokane Metropolitan Statistical Area (MSA), which also includes Stevens and Pend Oreille counties.
+Spokane County averaged about 262,245 people in the labor force in 2024, with a 4.5% unemployment rate.
+Spokane is part of the Spokane-Spokane Valley Metropolitan Statistical Area (MSA), which also includes Stevens County.

 Spokane County geographic overview